suewonjp/Hooky/README.md

 Currently, it is being developed and tested on OS X 10.11+ with Xcode 7.3+.

 ### HOW TO INSTALL AND RUN
-- Install
+1. Download the latest .dmg file from [here](https://github.com/suewonjp/Hooky/releases/latest).
-  - Just copy the .app file into your _/Application_ directory.
+1. Double click the .dmg file and drag the .app file inside it into your _/Applications_ directory.
-- Run
-  - Double click the app file directly or open spotlight and type _Hooky_
-- Uninstall
-  - Trash the .app file
+1. Open _Spotlight_ and type _Hooky_.
+1. An icon that looks like a _hook_ will appear on the menu bar.
+1. Clicking on that icon will bring up the window where you can register your _"proxy event/target shortcut"_ pairs.

 ### DEVELOPMENT REQUIREMENTS
 - Xcode 7.2+